skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 This will start a virtual machine running Ubuntu 12.04 (Precise Pangolin).

 **Note:** If you're using Hyper-V instead of VirtualBox, you have to call `vagrant up --provider=hyperv` instead of just `vagrant up`.
 Alternatively, you may want to configure Hyper-V as the default provider for Vagrant.
-See [[https://www.vagrantup.com/docs/providers/basic_usage.html|this article]] on how to do this.
+See [this article](https://www.vagrantup.com/docs/providers/basic_usage.html) on how to do this.

 To ssh into the VM, call: